SahneeDEV/sahnee-bot/README.md

 * `/userstats @UserName` - Will show you some Debug information about the given user

  _Information_:
-Bots can be warned but will never receive any message of their warning like users would.
+- Bots can be warned but will never receive any message of their warning/unwarn like users would.
+- Links at the end of warn/unwarn/warnall commands will display the file behind that link.
+- Warn/Unwarn/Warnall can have images as attachments.
+Attachments will not be shown in the history

 ## 3. Permissions
 Permissions are handled by role names on your discord server.